What and How to Tag

 These are the things you need to get ready to tag your items.
 Watch the video first.
 See below for a full description of how to tag your items.

-Computer and Printer: Access to a computer with internet and a printer to input your inventory into your account and print your tags.
+Computer and Printer: Access to a computer with internet service to input your inventory into your account and a printer to print your tags.

-Card Stock Paper and Scissors: Cardstock paper (65 lb weight or higher) and scissors or a paper cutter for printing and cutting your tags.
+Cardstock Paper and Scissors: Cardstock paper (65-67 lb weight) for printing and scissors or a paper cutter for cutting your tags.
 White or light color cardstock works better.
-Please don’t use red.
+Please don’t use red or other dark colors.
 Tags print 10 to a page.
 See TAGGING TIPS to find the best locations to buy cardstock.

 Tagging Gun: Tagging guns are super fast and more secure!
 They also are less damaging to the clothing than safety pins.
 Safety pins are no longer allowed.
 See TAGGING TIPS to find out how to buy a tagging gun.